Geographically Weighted Regression for Air Quality Low-Cost Sensor Calibration: LOW-COST SENSOR CALIBRATION PROPOSAL

 \subsubsection{Which variables to use?}

 Explanatory variables of the calibration model must include the measurement of the pollutant of interest for the microsensor, since it is to be corrected.
-For $t \in \{1\ldots n\}$, $P^t(s)$ is the $t-$th measurement of the micro-sensor placed at location $s$.
-Other measurements provided by the micro-sensors: measurements of gaseous pollutants (NO, CO) and meteorological parameters (relative humidity and temperature) are also to be considered.
+For $t \in \{1\ldots n\}$, $P^t(s)$ is the $t-$th measurement of the low-cost sensor placed at location $s$.
+Other measurements provided by the low-cost sensors: measurements of gaseous pollutants (NO, CO) and meteorological parameters (relative humidity and temperature) are also to be considered.
 We will designate $X^t_1(s)\ldots X^t_p(s)$ the observations at time $t$ of these $p = 4$ quantities measured by the microsensor at site $s$.
 We then propose a model of the form (using notations similar to those used in Equation \eqref{eq:gwr}):

 The model defined by Equation \eqref{eq:gwr10} makes use of 5 variables (NO$_2$ measurement plus 4 other measurements) and will be called model GWR$_5$.